 CHAIRMAN OF THE DIVISION John E. Chapman, M.D.
-VICE CHAIRMAN OF THE DIVISION John O. Lostetter PROFESSORS Chapman, James ASSOCIATE PROFESSORS Hodges, Urmy, Wentz ASSISTANT PROFESSORS Couto, Haines, Lostetter, Quimby INSTRUCTORS Corrigan, Cox, Deters, Manley sional organizations and government bodies in medical education, and issues in health care at all levels.
-Special subject seminars are encouraged.
+VICE CHAIRMAN OF THE DIVISION John O. Lostetter PROFESSORS Chapman, James ASSOCIATE PROFESSORS Hodges, Urmy, Wentz ASSISTANT PROFESSORS Couto, Lostetter, Quimby INSTRUCTORS Corrigan, Cox, Deters, Manley ASSISTANT Bredesen

 THE Division of Medical Administration was established in 1969 to provide an academic base for those who engage in service, education, and research as these support the objectives of the Medical School.
-The division offers elective courses on subjects related to past and present trends in American medical education, the influence of various profes-
+The division offers elective courses on subjects related to past and present trends in American medical education, the influence of various professional organizations and government bodies in medical education, and issues in health care at all levels, and the transition to medical practice and medical practice management.
+Special subject seminars are encouraged.